Martin Lewis unveils child benefit overhaul in Budget 'no one spotted' as thousands to lose relief

 Based on the last Conservative Government, these changes would boost household incomes by around £1,260 annually, or up to £2,212 for families with two children.

-Based on the Budget document, this reform is being reversed with the HICBC no longer being based on household income.
+Based on the Budget document, this proposed reform will not be brought forward under Labour with the HICBC no longer being based on household income.

 Speaking on BBC 5 Live, Lewis said: "I'm very disappointed.
 I don't like unfairness.
 The way our child benefit is paid is unfair to single parents and single-earner families."